Kronos-Integration/service/README.md

 -   default optional default value of the attribute
 -   needsRestart optional modification requires a service restart
--   setter(newValue,attrribute) optional function to be used if simple value assignment is not enough The Service class only defines the logLevel, ans start timeout attribute
+-   setter(newValue,attrribute) optional function to be used if simple value assignment is not enough The Service class only defines the logLevel, and start/stop/restart timeout attribute

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**